-But when cigarettes and e-cigarettes were combined, some 14 percent of high school seniors in 2014 said they had smoked or vaped in the last 30 days which is nearly an astounding nearly a 60 percent increase in the past decade.
+But when cigarettes and e-cigarettes were combined, some 14 percent of high school seniors in 2014 said they had smoked or vaped in the last 30 days, which is nearly an astounding 60 percent increase in the past decade.

 Cigarette use is the largest preventable cause of death and disease in the United States.
 Cigarette smoking kills more than 480,000 Americans annually, according to the Centers for Disease Control.